counteractive/incident-response-plan-template/README.md

 1. Customize anything else!
 Whatever you feel is most effective for your organization.
 1. _Optional:_ Customize formatting directly or [using pandoc's options](https://learnbyexample.github.io/customizing-pandoc/).
 The default Makefile uses the default pandoc styles, and they're not for everyone.

-### Deploy
+### Deploy and use the plan

-The makefile uses [pandoc](https://pandoc.org/installing.html) to create a variety of formats, or you can use the markdown files with [mkdocs](http://www.mkdocs.org/), [hugo](https://gohugo.io/), or countless other platforms.
+The makefile uses [pandoc](https://pandoc.org) to create a variety of formats, or you can use the markdown files with [mkdocs](http://www.mkdocs.org/), [hugo](https://gohugo.io/), or countless other platforms.

-### Example
+### Examples

-An example is available in [the examples directory](./examples/example.md), where we leave the html rendering from markdown to github.
+Examples in each format are available in [the examples directory](./examples).
+The [markdown version](./examples/plan.md) is a good place to start, rendered from markdown to html automatically by github.

 ### Contact Us